 QR codes have come a long way since they were developed for tracking individual components in car factories in the early 1990s.

 They were once called a dying fad.
-However, with the Apple iOS 11 update that allowed users to scan QR codes in their native camera app and the pandemic forcing people to look for contactless options, QR codes delivered a global technological earthquake.
+However, with smartphones allowing users to scan QR codes in their native camera app and the pandemic forcing people to look for contactless options, QR codes delivered a global technological earthquake.

-As a leading direct mail automation platform, we spend a lot of time understanding how businesses use QR codes in direct mailing campaigns and other marketing initiatives.
+As a leading direct mail automation platform that provides QR code functionality, we spend a lot of time understanding how businesses use QR codes in direct mailing campaigns and other marketing initiatives.